fmillion-mnsu/cis350-f24/I_ASSIGN3.md

 **Due Date: December 1, 2024 at 11:59 PM**

-For this assignment, you will assume the role of a cybersecurity professional in an organization that has recently suffered a cyberattack and its operations have been compromised.
+For this assignment, you will assume the role of a cybersecurity professional in an organization that has recently suffered a serious cyberattack and its operations have been compromised.
 You have also lost control of some personally-identifiable information (PII) has been exfiltrated from the organization.

-Your task is to write two disclosure notices: one for customers of the organization whose services will be impacted, and one for anyone who the organization discovers may have been affected by the PII leak.
+Your task is to write **two** disclosure notices: one for customers of the organization whose services will be impacted, and one for anyone who the organization believes may have been affected by the PII leak.

-When discussing the data that was leaked, assume that a significant amount of PII was breached - "your first name alone" is insufficient as it is not unique enough to identify a specific individual.

 See the Content section for more guidance on what is expected in terms of data breached and mitigations.